Adriwin06/Ultimate-CommonUI-Menu-System/README.md

 | [Intel Xe Super Sampling](https://github.com/GameTechDev/XeSSUnrealPlugin)  |  Intel XeSS enables an innovative framerate boosting technology supported by Intel Arc graphics cards and other GPU vendors.
 Using AI deep-learning to perform upscaling, XeSS offers higher framerates without degrading the image quality.  |
 | [Async Loading Screen](https://github.com/truong-bui/AsyncLoadingScreen)  |  Async Loading Screen allows you to easily configure a Loading Screen System in the project settings, and automatically add a Loading Screen whenever you open a new level.
 Async Loading Screen also comes with pre-design UI layouts and default icons that make it easy to custom your loading screen in a few minutes.  |

-This was external Plugins, but I use other plugins integrated in the Engine:
+This was external plugins, but I use other plugins integrated in the Engine:
   - Common UI
   - Cine Camera Rigs
   - Steam Controller